-Air Conditioning Electrical Technician (ACK1) Technical Certificate of Credit
+Air Conditioning Electrical Technician, TCC (ACK1) Technical Certificate of Credit

 Purpose: The Air Conditioning Electrical Technician certificate program prepares students in the air conditioning area of study to acquire competencies in electricity related to installation, service, and maintenance of electrical systems.